-- In the practical judging exam, the participants are tested in judging a heat of a competition live or on a video. - 14.5 Organization of International Official seminars is up to the CWWC.
-National Federations can grant levels up to (3 stars).
+In the practical judging exam, the participants are tested in judging a heat of a competition or on a video.

+- 14.5 Organisation of International Officials seminars is up to the CWWC.
+National Federations can grant levels up to \\\(3 Stars).
 Higher levels are the responsibility of CWWC.
-National Federations are invited to contact the CWWC to ask for support to organize National or International Officials seminars. - 14.6 Progress can be made only one level at a time.
-In certain cases for outstanding candidates, one more level can be achieved. - 14.7 Reducing levels for Officials: If in the past two seasons, a Official hasn't officiated at one international event or a national championship, or hasn't passed the official exam for the appropriate level, his level will be reduced by one. - 14.8 Reducing levels for Officials: A 5 star Official will be reduced to 4 star by the decision of the CWWC or when he hasn't officiated at five international events or national championships in the last two years, or wasn't appointed again by the CWWC. - 14.9 Reducing levels for Officials: All 6 star Officials are reduced automatically to 5 star at the end of the year.
-New 6 star Officials are appointed by the CWWC at the beginning of the year. - 14.10 Due to the fast development of the sport, all officials have to take part in or instruct one seminar every 4 years, regardless of their activity in the given period. - 14.11 All 6 star officials are members of the Judges Development Commission.
+National Federations are invited to contact the CWWC to ask for support to organise Nationals or International Seminars. - 14.6 Progress can be made only one level at a time.
+In certain cases for outstanding candidates, one more level can be achieved. - 14.7 Reducing levels- for \\\\ Officials: IF in the past two seasons, a \\\\ Official has not officiated at one International event, or a National Championship, or

+- hasn't passed the official exam for the appropriate level, his level is reduced by one. - 14.8 Reducing levels for \\\\\ Officials: A 5 star Official will be reduced to 4 star by the decision of the CWWC or when he hasn't officiated at five international events or national championships in the last two years, or wasn't appointed again by the CWWC. - 14.9 Reducing levels for \\\\\\ Officials: All 6 star Officials are reduced automatically to 5 star at the end of the year.
+New 6 star Officials are appointed by the CWWC at the beginning of the year. - 14.10 Due to the fast development of the sport, all officials have to take part in or instruct one seminar every 4 years, regardless of their activity in the given period - 14.11 All 6 star officials are members of the Judges Development Commission.
 All 5 and 6 star judges are invited by the CWWC to the Officials Clinics to develop the sport.
-4 star Officials can take part at such Clinics with the approval of their Federation and CWWC.
+4 star Officials can take part at such Clinics with the approval of their Federation and CWWC. - 14.12 The Chief Judge of the Competition is NOT allowed to compete in the competition.
+For any International 3 Star (and above) Competition, the Chief Judge must be from a different Nation.

-15 COMPETITIONS
+15. COMPETITIONS

-- 15.1 Competitions are classified from (1 star) to (6 stars), depending on the requirements and limitations described below. - 15.2 All national and international competitions must be properly registered with the IWWF or relevant Confederation Council, and approved by the National Federation.
+- 15.1 Competitions are classified from \(1 Star) to \\\\\\(6 Stars), depending on the requirements and limitations described below. - 15.2 All national and international competitions must be properly registered with the IWWF or relevant Confederation Council, and approved by the National Federation.
 A bulletin in English has to be prepared for all international competitions.
-Bulletins must be published 30 days before the competition at the latest.
+Bulletins must be published 30days before the competition at the latest.